blakeberg/geth-node/README.md

 ### Start Client
 The Ethereum node can be started inside the container within a ssh session or outside from host via docker exec command.

+>It will need a long time (3+ hours) to sync all blocks from testnet about 2,6GB for full blockchain `~/.ethereum/testnet/chaindata`.
+You can see the state via JavaScript console type `eth.syncing`

+*Instead of `geth` ... and `geth attach` you can run `get console` to get both logging and interactive JavaScript console.*

 #### from inside

 1. connect with ssh